ChaosiumInc/QuestWorlds/markdown/QuestWorlds_Quickstart.md

 The GM describes what happens, based on their interpretation of the results.

-#### Better Roll
+#### 2.3.5.1 Better Roll

 Questworlds supports two options for the 'better roll' the highest roll, or the lowest roll.
 Some groups prefer lowest roll, some higher.
 The preference toward 'low is better', is often because because 1 is a critical and 20 a fumble, and toward 'high is better' because the winner has rolled a higher number.
 Groups wanting higher abilities to win out slightly more often should use higher roll.

 Groups who use higher roll is better may also want to make 1 a Fumble and a critical rolling the Target Number exactly.

-#### Confusing Ties
+#### 2.3.5.1 Confusing Ties

 Most tied results are easy to describe—as inconclusive standoffs, in which neither participant gets what they wanted.

 In some situations, ties become difficult to visualize.
 Chief among these are contests with binary outcomes, where only two possible results are conceivable.

 The GM can either change the situation on such a tie, introducing a new element that likely renders the original prize irrelevant to both pariticipants, or resolve the ties in favor of the PC.

-#### Bumps
+#### 2.3.5.2 Bumps

 A bump affects the degree of success or failure of the die roll.
 A bump up improves the result by one step, changing a fumble to a failure, a failure to a success, or a success to a critical.
 Bump ups come from two sources: masteries and hero points (applied in that order).
 A bump down reduces the degree of success of your opponent.
 Bump downs come from one source: masteries.

-#### Bump Up with Mastery
+#### 2.3.5.3 Bump Up with Mastery

 If you’re engaged in a contest against a resistance, and you have an ability of 10M versus a resistance of 10, you enjoy an advantage.
+You get a bump to your die roll from that mastery.

+You get one bump up for each level of mastery your PC has greater than your opponent’s.
+So against a resistance of 14 a PC's ability of 7M is treated as 7 vs. 14 but we bump the result one step in the the favor of the PC; a PC's ability of 3M2 is treated as 3 vs. 14 but we bump the result two steps in the the favor of the the PC.

+This reflects the fact that an ability above 20 would always succeed on a D20.
+Because each mastery represents automatic success (apart from a fumble) on a D20, we roll agains the remainder, and treat the mastery as a bump.
+So on an ability of 27 is 7M, which means a target number of 7 and bump the result; an ability of 43 means 3M2 or a target number of 3 and bump the result twice.

 Opposed masteries cancel out, each contestant reducing their rating by the same number of masteries until only one or neither of them has masteries.
 A character with two masteries enjoys the same great advantage over one with a single mastery as a character with one mastery has over an opponent with no masteries.
 If you have an advantage of two or more masteries over an opponent, you can pretty much count on pounding him into the dust.

-You get one bump up for each level of mastery your PC has greater than your opponent’s.
+This allows QuestWorlds to represent large differences in abiilty or resistance.

-#### Bump Up with Hero Points
+#### 2.3.5.4 Bump Up with Hero Points

 You can spend a hero point to bump up any result by one step.
 You may only bump your own rolls, not those of PCs or supporting characters—with the exception of sidekicks and retainers, which, as extensions of your characters, you may spend hero points on.
 You can decide to use a hero point for a bump after the die roll results are calculated (including any bump ups resulting from masteries

-## Augments
+## 2.4 Augments

 An augment is a bonus a PC gets to their target number as a result of a prior contest.
 This can be either a contest they took part in, or one performed by someone else, most likely a PC.
 Unlike the case of a Benefit of Victory, which is a side effect of a contest conducted for another reason, an augment contest is conducted for the sole purpose of gaining a bonus.

 To grant an augment to a PC in an upcoming contest, you engage in a simple contest against a Moderate resistance.
 The player frames the contest, making it clear how their PC's action will assist the recipient (who might be themselves, or another PC).